-The Compensation Committee reviewed the non-management directors' annual compensation program in August 2023, and based on its recommendations the Board determined to make no changes in the program for calendar 2024.
+The Compensation Committee reviewed the non-management directors' annual compensation program in August 2024, and based on its recommendations the Board determined to increase the annual compensation of the Committee Chairs for calendar 2025 as stated in the table above.

-Election to Defer Compensation.
+Election to Defer Compensation

 Directors may elect in advance to defer receipt of all of their cash compensation and/or all of their stock compensation.
 If deferral is elected, the deferred amounts are credited to the director's deferred compensation account in common stock equivalents.
 If cash compensation is deferred, the number of common stock equivalents credited is equal to the amount deferred divided by the NYSE closing price of the common stock as of the date on which the deferral occurs (or if that is not a trading day, then the last preceding trading day).
 If stock compensation is deferred, the number of common stock equivalents credited is equal to the number of shares whose receipt is deferred.
 Common stock equivalents in the director's deferred compensation account have no voting rights, but earn dividend equivalents on each dividend payment date equal to the dividends payable on a like number of shares of common stock; and the dividend equivalents earned are credited to the director's deferred compensation account as additional common stock equivalents valued at the NYSE closing price on the dividend date.
 A director's deferred compensation account becomes distributable when the director leaves the Board, or at such other date as may be specified by the director consistent with the terms of the Director Compensation Plan; distribution will be accelerated in certain circumstances, including a change in control of the Company.
 The account is distributable at the election of the director either in cash or in shares; however, any stock portion which has been deferred may only be distributed in shares.
-During fiscal 2023, Mr. Dewar, Ms. Hess and Mr. Olivier deferred receipt of their cash compensation and stock compensation from certain prior years continued to be deferred pursuant to prior deferral elections which they had terminated as to future compensation.
+For fiscal 2024, Mr. Campbell, Mr. Dewar, Ms. Hess and Mr. Olivier elected to defer receipt of their cash compensation and stock compensation and Ms. Valdez elected to defer receipt of her cash compensation, as described in the footnotes to the Fiscal 2024 Compensation table below.
+In addition, Mr. Phillippy's and Ms. Valdez's cash and stock compensation from certain prior years continued to be deferred pursuant to prior deferral elections which they had terminated as to future compensation.

-Director Stock Ownership Guidelines.
+Director Stock Ownership Guidelines

 Directors are subject to stock ownership guidelines.
 Under these guidelines, within five years after their appointment to the Board each non-management director is expected to acquire and hold shares or common stock equivalents having a total cash value equal to at least five times the annual cash retainer.
-All directors currently exceed the ownership guidelines.
+All directors currently exceed the ownership guidelines except for Mr. Campbell and Ms. Conner, who are on track to reach the guideline amount in 2026.